openframeworks/ofSite/documentation/3d/ofCamera.markdown

 _description: _

-When you have a position in world coordinates you can get what it would be in screen coordinates, transforming it using the ofCamera.
+When you have a position in world coordinates you can get what it would be in camera coordinates, transforming it using the ofCamera.